 I don't have time for a "routine."

 You don't need extra time.
 You are already drinking coffee—just drink water first.
 You are already eating lunch—just put the phone down.
-These are "habit stacks," effectively replacing low-value habits with high-value ones.
+These are "habit stacks."

 Is reading a book self-care?